BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKBinaryContourImage.md

-# ITK Binary Contour Image Filter (ITKBinaryContourImage)
+# ITK Binary Contour Image Filter

 Labels the pixels on the border of the objects in a binary image.